stevemaddock/jogl/docs/appendixA.md

 - Create the folder 'c:\jogl25'
 - Unzip the downloaded file 'jogamp-all-platforms.7z', which will create a subfolder called 'jogamp-all-platforms'
 - Copy the subfolder 'jogamp-all-platforms\jar' into 'c:\jogl25' to create 'c:\jogl25\jar' (Note: some of the files are not needed, but it is simpler to just copy everything.)
-- Make a subfolder called 'c:\jogl25\lib'
+- Make a subfolder called `c:\jogl25\lib`
 - Enter the subfolder 'jogamp-all-platforms\lib'.
 Now you must only copy relevant files.
 Within that folder open the 'windows-amd64' folder (yes even if you are on an Intel machine!!).
 Then copy all the files from here into `c:\jogl25\lib`.

 ### Step 3: Setting up your environment

 You must now add relevant files and folders to the system environment variables 'path' and 'classpath' so that when you compile and run Java programs the relevant files can be linked.

 Open a command prompt window.
-On Windows PCs, you can do this by typing 'cmd' in the title bar of a Windows explorer window.
+On Windows PCs, you can do this by typing `cmd` in the title bar of a Windows explorer window.

 Within the command prompt window, type the following commands: